GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 ## What might search engines do with SpecialAnnouncement markup

-To date, we, and other agencies that have implemented the markup, haven’t seen any changes on search results pages.
-Google has released a [statement on feature availability](https://developers.google.com/search/docs/data-types/special-announcements#feature-availability) and, hopefully, rich results using the data we provide with SpecialAnnouncement will become prevalent in the future.

-In the meantime, using SpecialAnnouncement can help search engines learn about important information that agencies disseminate to the public.
-When visual representation of the data occurs in search engine results pages, pages with this code on them will immediately benefit.

-Based on our experience with the display of data using other schema.org types such as FAQ, treatment for special announcement may involve an alert symbol and a distinct background color.
+At the minimum, using SpecialAnnouncement can help search engines learn about important information that we disseminate to the public.
+In some circumstances, search engines are using the markup to generate rich results that display the tagged information in an eye-catching way.
+Search engines may replace a page’s standard listing in a results page with a rich result.
+Or, if a page ranks very highly for a certain query, a search engine may place the rich result in a prominent place.
+As discussed below, SpecialAnnouncement markup does not improve the ranking of a page, but it can trigger a rich result that can both draw user attention and feature the text included in the markup.
+Here is a recent example of a SpecialAnnouncement rich result with the accordioned content open and visible:

+{{< img src="rich-results-in-serp" >}}

 ## Does my page need this markup

 Yes, any web page your agency publishes about coronavirus needs this markup.

 In [Connecting Americans to Coronavirus Information Online](https://www.whitehouse.gov/articles/connecting-americans-coronavirus-information-online/), “The White House Office of Science and Technology Policy (OSTP) and Office of Management and Budget (OMB) directed Federal Chief Information Officers to incorporate these new Schema.org standard tags into all federally maintained web pages related to COVID-19.”
 When a government web page that announces information about our coronavirus pandemic response includes SpecialAnnouncement markup, it will help search engines fine-tune their support for our information.
-And, having markup on your pages now means that they are ready for special treatment in results pages as soon as that is a possibility.
+And, having markup on your pages now means that they are ready for special treatment in results pages.

 In the event that it is not possible to add the markup to every page that might be appropriate, here are some considerations USA.gov has used to prioritize.